MicrosoftDocs/dynamics-365-intelligent-order-management/topics/finops-integration-scenarios.md

 1. Dual-write sends the Finance + Operations order to Intelligent Order Management.
 1. The order is confirmed in Finance + Operations.
 1. The order is validated in Intelligent Order Management.
-1. The provider action sends the order to Flexe for fulfillment.
+1. The Flexe provider action sends the order to Flexe for fulfillment.
 1. An "order shipped" event is raised in Intelligent Order Management.
 1. The order is invoiced in SAP.
 1. An "order invoiced" event is received in Intelligent Order Management.